topfreegames/khan/docs/using_webhooks.md

             "ownershipCount":  [int]                    // Number of clans this player is an owner of },
         "requestor": {                                  // Player that demoted this member "publicID": [string],                       // Requestor PublicID
             "name": [string],                           // Player Name
+            "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int]                    // Number of clans this player is an owner of }
+    }

+#### Member Left

+Event Type: `11`

+Payload:

+    {
+        "gameID": [string],
+        "clan": {
+            "publicID": [string],                       // Clan that member left "name": [string],                           // Clan Name
+            "metadata": [JSON],                         // JSON Object containing clan's metadata "allowApplication": [bool]                  // Indicates whether this clan acceps applications "autoJoin": [bool],                         // Indicates whether this clan automatically
+                                                        // accepts applications
+            "membershipCount":  [int],                  // Number of members in clan },
+        "player": {                                     // Player that left
+            "publicID": [string],                       // Player PublicID
+            "name": [string],                           // Player Name
+            "metadata": [JSON],                         // JSON Object containing player metadata "membershipCount": [int],                   // Number of clans this player is a member of "ownershipCount":  [int]                    // Number of clans this player is an owner of },
+        "requestor": {                                  // Player that removed leaving player (if they left
+                                                        // on their own, then this is the same as player) "publicID": [string],                       // Requestor PublicID
+            "name": [string],                           // Player Name
             "metadata": [JSON],                         // JSON Object containing player metadata